Weller Academic Building, Third Floor

 Professor of Veterinary Science and Outreach Liaison

-Division: Animal Science
+Division: Animal Studies

 In 1994, following her studies at Arizona State University, Dr. Richard joined Becker College as a professor of veterinary science.
 Well-versed in the field of animal science, she has taught many courses in the veterinary technology, veterinary sciences and animal care programs.
 She also acts as the outreach liaison, assisting students in finding externship and preceptorship sites and supervises them while they are involved in off-campus experiences.